mozmeao/platform-docs/docs/private-repos.md

     (That this is the standard pattern for pushing to demo servers, except it specifies a different remote from the default one.)

-    Once the site has deployed, you'll be challenged for a basic-auth username and password.
+    Once the site has deployed, when you first visit it, you'll be challenged for a basic-auth username and password.
 You can find these in our password vault (search for 'private demo server') or ask a colleague to send it to you in a secure manner.

 5. When the PR is approved, DO NOT merge it to `main` on the private repo.
 Instead, wait for the work to be approved and cleared for public consumption.
-Then, push it as branch to the pubic repo as you would normally do, make a PR and reference the one in the private repo and get it merged and released as usual.
+Then, push it as branch to the _public_ repo as you would normally do, make a PR and reference the one in the private repo and get it merged and released as usual.